How long does fiberglass mesh screen last?

 Visually Appealing

 In comparison to other meshes, fiberglass mesh is available in multiple colors, which can be used to match the door and window frames, thus giving a stylish and aesthetic touch to your home.
-Also, unlike metal meshes that become bent and out of shape over time, these meshes retain the texture and shape during their service life and look as good as new for a longer period.
+Also, unlike metal meshes that become bent and out of shape over time, these meshes retain their texture and shape during their service life and look as good as new for a longer period of time.

 Multiple Options Available According to Needs